 Types of thalassaemia

-People originating from the Mediterranean, the Middle East, Africa or Asia may carry some form of thalassaemia but it’s rare in Northern Europeans.
+People originating from the Caribbean, the Mediterranean, the Middle East, Africa, Asia and the South Pacific may carry some form of thalassaemia but it’s rare in Northern Europeans.

-Thalassaemia is common in these regions because it helps to protect carriers against malaria.
+Thalassaemia is common in these regions because it offers carriers some protection against malaria.

 Beta thalassaemia carriers are healthy and do not know that they are carriers unless they have a special blood test carried out.
 This blood test can be done by your GP and the result should be known within two weeks.
 The difference between a carrier and a non-carrier is that the red cells of the carrier are slightly smaller than those of the non-carrier.
 This is sometimes mistaken for iron deficiency anaemia and iron is prescribed.
 Thalassaemia carriers should not take iron unless they need it.
 The iron level in the blood must be measured to see if iron intake is really needed.